parsley42/floyd-gopherbot/terraform/README.md

 gcloud secrets versions add bishop-env --data-file=/path/to/.env
 ```

-If using WireGuard, keep the WireGuard private key in Floyd's encrypted `conf/variables/*.yaml` secrets and pass it only to the VPN plugin through plugin config.
+If using WireGuard, keep the WireGuard private key in the robot repository's encrypted `conf/variables/*.yaml` secrets and pass it only to the VPN plugin through plugin config.
 Generate a key pair locally if needed:

 ```bash
 wg genkey | tee wg-private.txt | wg pubkey > wg-public.txt